shuLhan/awwan/README.md

 #get: /etc/os-release os-release
 ```

-Magic word `#get!` copy file from remote server, that can be accessed only by
+Magic word "#get!" copy file from remote server, that can be accessed only by
 using sudo, to your local file.
 For example,